-I. ACCEPTANCE:
+A. ACCEPTANCE

 The Contractor shall supply to the Resident Engineer, prior to placing the material, certified test results from a recognized laboratory of those tests specified herein.
-Acceptance will be based on the test results meeting these requirements1 and the material meeting all stated specifications.
+Acceptance will be based on the test results meeting these requirements and the material meeting all stated specifications.
 The Resident Engineer shall submit the certified test results to the Research and Material Engineer for acceptance.
 Test data shall be no more than 1 year old at the time it is furnished to the Department.
 Once a fabric has been accepted, it will be listed on an Approval Sheet, and only those materials listed will be acceptable.
 Test data must be resubmitted for reapproval every 2 years.
 No fabric will be used nor will payment be made for fabric until the fabric certification is received and approved by the Research and Materials Engineer.
 The Department reserves the right to sample and test any of the fabrics, or other materials used in drainage filtration, at any time.

-II.
-PIPING RESISTANCE: (soil retention - all applications)
+B. PIPING RESISTANCE (SOIL RETENTION - ALL APPLICATIONS)

-A. Soils with 50% or less particles by weight passing U.S. No. 200 sieve:
+1. Soils with 50% or less particles by weight passing U.S. No. 200 sieve: